 - Dried Herbs: Simply place on a sheet and dry quickly

 - Potpourri: Add scent from essential oils to your herbs or flowers and dry at low heat to mix.

 What Food Can You Make?

-Whether you're buying a dehydrator for herbs, a meat dehydrator, a fruit dehydrator, or you want food dehydrator jerky, you can accomplish it all with the same machine.
+Whether you’re buying a dehydrator for herbs, a meat dehydrator, a fruit dehydrator, or you want a dehydrator for jerky, you can accomplish it all with the same machine.